vedranaa/insegtpy/README.md

 #### Other code and leftovers

+* The main of `models/kmdict.py`, shows the use of km tree for clustering, here exemplified on patches from an image of carbon fibres.
+Relies on `km_dict.cpp` compiled into `km_dict_lib.so`.

-* `annotators/annotator.py`, a module containing the `Annotator` class. `Annotator`, is a widget for drawing on an image.
+* The mail of `models/gaussfeat.py` shows extraction of Gauss features from the image.* `annotators/annotator.py`, a module containing the `Annotator` class. `Annotator`, is a widget for drawing on an image.
 It is based on [qt for python](https://doc.qt.io/qtforpython/).
 All interaction is using mouse clicks, draws, and keyboard input.
 Help is accessed by pressing **H**.
 Demo script `deomos/only_insegtannotator_demo.py` uses an image from `skimage.data`.

 * `annotators/insegtannotator.py`, a module containing `InSegtAnnotator` class, which is a subclass of `Annotator` extended with the functionality for interactive segmentation.
 To use `InsegtAnnotator` you need a processing function that given labels (annotations) returns a  segmentation.
 Demo script `deomos/only_insegtannotator_demo.py` uses an image from `skimage.data` and a processing function based on a mean color for every label, and a pixel-to-color distance.

-* The main of `models/kmdict.py`, shows the use of km tree for clustering, here exemplified on patches from an image of carbon fibres.
-Relies on `km_dict.cpp` compiled into `km_dict_lib.so`.

-* The mail of `models/gaussfeat.py` shows extraction of Gauss features from the image.

 ## How InSegt works